"When diet is wrong, medicine is of no use. When diet is right, medicine is of no need."

 "I worked for a feed company for a couple of years.
 We were encouraged to sell their feed of course and diss other brands.
 What went into them was whatever was cheap and laced with molasses, add a few aromatic herbs and Bob's your uncle, top spec feed.
 I don't do that anymore."

 Beyond that, is there anything unique to our horse’s genetic diversity that we could add in?
 What can we do to go beyond the standard nutrition that's available to us in our feed merchants, to really transform our horse's health and achieve optimal performance?

 I'm now going to show my age.
 How many of us are old enough to remember back to the 60's/70's?
 I know there's a few of us out there based on the many comments I get from clients saying that back in the day, things seemed so much simpler.
 I seem to remember that life was sunnier as well, but that may be because I have so many awesome childhood memories of sunny days with the ponies 😉

-Anyhow, many moons ago, back in the late 1960's, I was a pony-mad teen helping out at the local riding school at weekends.
+Anyhow, many moons ago, back in the late 1960's, I was a pony-mad nearly-teen helping out at the local riding school at weekends.
 I was so lucky - I lived in the glorious Surrey Hills countryside, and you couldn't ask for better trail-riding country which became my foremost love of riding.
-After a long weekend of helping taking rides out over Leith Hill and Holmbury Hill across stunning Crown Estate (how lucky was I!), every Sunday evening we'd ride the ponies bareback through the forest to turn them out onto endless acres of lush meadow grass, where they'd have a lovely week off until the following Saturday morning, when us teen helpers would bring them all back again for the weekend's lessons.
+After a long weekend of helping taking rides out over Leith Hill and Holmbury Hill across stunning Crown Estate (how lucky was I!), every Sunday evening we'd ride the ponies bareback through the forest to turn them out onto endless acres of lush meadow grass, where they'd have a lovely week off until the following Saturday morning, when us helpers would bring them all back again for the weekend's lessons.